 Roth Conversion for Retirees

-When you do a Roth conversion, you transfer an amount of money from your pre-tax account to your Roth account.
-This makes you pay taxes on the transferred amount now in the hope of avoiding paying taxes at a higher rate in the future.
+When you do a Roth conversion, you transfer money from your pre-tax account to your Roth account.
+You pay taxes on the transferred amount now, in the hope of avoiding paying taxes at a higher rate in the future.
 It’s a form of prepayment.

-As in other situations of prepayments, sometimes it makes sense to prepay, and sometimes it doesn’t make sense to prepay.
-You convert to Roth and prepay taxes now when you think your tax rates in the future will be higher than your tax rates now.
+As in other prepayment situations, sometimes it makes sense to prepay, and sometimes it doesn’t.
+You convert to Roth and prepay taxes now when you think your future tax rates will be higher than your current tax rates.
+When you prepay taxes with money currently in a taxable account, that money effectively moves into a Roth account, removing taxes on the future earnings.

 Case Study Spreadsheet

 The spreadsheet does a lot of things.
-It looks overwhelming if you are only looking for one feature out of many.
-I will show you how this spreadsheet calculates the effect of Roth conversion when you are on Social Security and Medicare.
-I used version 22.06a released on November 26, 2022.
+It looks overwhelming when you’re only looking for one feature out of many.
+I’ll show you how this spreadsheet calculates the effect of Roth conversion when you’re on Social Security and Medicare.
+I’m using version 26.04 released on July 16, 2025, which has been updated with changes from the 2025 Trump tax law.

 Download the Spreadsheet

-The link to the most recent version of the spreadsheet is in the first post in the Case Study Spreadsheet updates thread in the Mr. Money Mustache forum.
-Click on the link and choose File -> Download to save the file to your computer.
+The link to the latest version of the spreadsheet is in the first post in the Case Study Spreadsheet updates thread in the Mr. Money Mustache forum.
+Click on the link and choose File -> Download -> Microsoft Excel (.xls) to save the file to your computer.
 Make a copy of the spreadsheet and only work with the copy.
-This way you can always start fresh from another copy of the original spreadsheet to model different inputs.
+This way, you can always start fresh from another copy of the original spreadsheet to model different inputs.

-If your computer uses Windows, right-click on the copy in the file folder and click on Properties.
+If you’re on a Windows computer, right-click on the copy in the file folder and click on Properties.
 Check the Unblock box to enable macros in the spreadsheet.

-Open the copy in Microsoft Excel or a compatible program.
-Click on Enable Editing in the yellow ribbon you see in Excel.
+Open the copy in Excel.
+Click on Enable Editing and/or Enable Content if you see it in a yellow ribbon in Excel.

-I’ll use this scenario of a married couple as the first example.
+I’ll use this scenario of a married couple as an example.

-They’d like to know how it affects their taxes if they convert different amounts from their Traditional IRA to Roth.
+They’d like to know how converting different amounts from their Traditional IRA to Roth affects their taxes.

 Age and Filing Status

-Click on the Calculations tab at the bottom of the spreadsheet.
-First, you enter your filing status, your number of dependents, and ages in green-shaded cells starting at cell G2.
+You enter your filing status, number of dependents, and ages in green-shaded cells starting at cell G2.

-You go down to cell H37 to enter your state of residency.
+You go down to cell H38 to enter your state of residency.

 Next, you enter your income.
-Because the couple in our scenario are both retired, we skip the paycheck items and go down to the non-paycheck income starting at cell D23.
-You only input into cells shaded in green.
+Since both spouses in our example are retired, we skip the paycheck items and scroll down to the non-paycheck income, starting in cell D25 — only input into cells shaded in green.
 Use annual numbers here.

-Because they’re both on Medicare, we enter their Medicare Part D premium in cell AF78.
+We enter their Medicare Part D premium in cell AF81.
 This is the monthly premium for one person.
-If they’re on different Part D plans, use the average premium of the two plans.
-Here we assume their monthly Part D premium is $40 per person.
+If you and your spouse are on different Part D plans, use the average premium of the two plans.
+Here, we assume their monthly Part D premium is $40 per person.

-Now we go back to the tax calculation area starting at cell F11.
+Now we go to the tax calculation area, starting in cell F11.
 This shows their baseline income taxes.

 Explore Roth Conversion

-This couple is interested in doing Roth conversion to take advantage of their low tax rates.
-Scroll down to cell F81 to see a chart like this:
+They’re interested in doing a Roth conversion to take advantage of the low tax rates.
+Scroll down to cell F85 to see a chart like this:

-We make a few tweaks to see the chart better.
+We’ll make a few adjustments to see the chart better.

 Adjust the Chart Scale

-The spike is the so-called tax torpedo, which happens when additional income makes more of the Social Security benefits taxable (see previous post Calculator: How Much of My Social Security Benefits Is Taxable?).
-Although the 50% marginal tax rate looks scary, it applies to only a sliver of their income.
-As they increase their Roth conversion to $90,000, the effect of the “tax torpedo” gets spread out.
-It only causes a slight increase in their cumulative tax rate (the blue line) — from 22% to 23%.
+The first surge from 19% to 21% is the so-called tax torpedo, which happens when additional income makes more of the Social Security benefits taxable (see previous post Calculator: How Much of My Social Security Benefits Is Taxable?).
+The cumulative tax rate drops after 85% of their Social Security benefits are already taxable.
+As they increase their Roth conversion to $57,000, the effect of the “tax torpedo” gets spread out.
 The “tax torpedo” is more like a small ding than a torpedo for this couple.

 Extend the Range

-Increasing the number in cell P83 will extend the X-axis in the chart to larger numbers.
-For example, changing cell P83 to $700 makes the chart look like this:
+Increasing the number in cell P86 will extend the X-axis in the chart to larger numbers.
+For example, changing cell P86 to $700 makes the chart look like this:

-The next four spikes in the marginal tax rate (the gray line) represent Medicare IRMAA.
-Point your mouse at points before the blue line jumps up.
-You’ll see the total Traditional IRA withdrawals and the cumulative tax rate associated with each jump.
-Subtract the baseline Traditional IRA withdrawals for living expenses from the total Traditional IRA withdrawals to get the amount for Roth conversion.
+The four spikes in the marginal tax rate (the gray line) represent Medicare IRMAA.
+Point your mouse at points before the blue line bumps up.
+You’ll see the Roth conversion amount and the cumulative tax rate associated with each bump.

-The chart shows they’ll pay about 23% in taxes on their Traditional IRA withdrawals if they convert $115k before their income hits the first threshold for IRMAA.
-The cumulative tax rate will be 24% if they convert $165,000 and stop before the second IRMAA tier, 26% if they convert $230,000 and stop before the third IRMAA tier, and so on.
+The chart shows they’ll pay 22% in taxes if they convert $135k before their income hits the first threshold for IRMAA.
+The cumulative tax rate will be 24% if they convert $193,000 and stop before the second IRMAA tier, 25% if they convert $263,000 and stop before the third IRMAA tier, and so on.

 Break Point | Roth Conversion Amount | Cumulative Tax Rate |